Causal functional calculus: Pathwise integration and change of variable formulas

 \section{Pathwise integration and change of variable formulas}

 We now discuss pathwise integration for causal functionals along paths in a generic domain.
-In contrast to rough integration theory \cite{frizshekhar}, we define integrals as limits of Riemman sums, when such limits exist.
-We obtain change of variable formulas for such integral and an analogue of the classical Fundamental theorem of calculus for functionals of class $\M$.
+In contrast to rough integration theory \cite{frizshekhar} and the one form approach i.e \cite{HF}, \cite{CF} \& \cite{CP2019}, we define integrals as \emph{uncompensated} left Riemann sums, when such limits exist and form a continuous functional.

+We then obtain change of variable formulas and an analogue of the classical Fundamental theorem of calculus for functionals of class $\M$.
 For paths that possess quadratic variation, we obtain a functional \follmer-\ito formula which extends \cite[Theorem 4]{CF}.

 In particular, we show that pathwise integral is of class $\M$ and that functionals of class $\M$ are \emph{primitives} i.e. are representable as pathwise integrals, a fact that facilitates the \emph{computation} of pathwise integrals, as in classical calculus.